 Cryptocurrency hardware wallet

-Hardware solutions are always one of the safest ways to store your coins or token.
+Hardware solutions are always one of the safest ways to store your coins or tokens.
 These are wallets that are not online all the time, and that means your money is safe from attacks.
 Most people who have a great deal of cryptocurrency opt for this method.
 These devices still come with a backup phrase, and that means that you can restore that wallet on a new device should your current one become inoperable or is lost somehow.

 There’s not really any cons to this one other than it’s a little less convenient when you want to buy things with your coins.
 Hardware wallets will cost you a bit more money, but for those with a lot of cash in crypto, it’s worth it.